BuildOnViction/docs/docs/whitepaper.md

     rebase

-To start dealing with these problems, in this paper, we present an overview architectural design of Tomochain’s master nodes.
+To start dealing with these problems, in this paper, we present an overview architectural design of **TomoChain**’s master nodes.
 In particular, we propose (PoSV) consensus, a Proof-of-Stake (PoS)-based blockchain protocol with a fair voting mechanism, rigorous security guarantees and fast finality.
 We also present a novel reward mechanism and show that,